webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/emerged-from-the-obelisk.md

+---
+aliases:
----,aliases:,- emerged from the obelisk,tags:,- Compendium/CSRD/en/Foci,---
+- emerged from the obelisk
+tags:
+- Compendium/CSRD/en/Foci
+---

 Your body, hard as crystal, gives you a suite of unique abilities, gained after an interaction with a floating crystalline obelisk.
  ### Intrusion